The Sassluis with the Drommedaris on the left. Photo: Ingrid Oud

 Photo: Ingrid Oud

-The monumental lock was built in 1827.
-This sealed off the town from the former Zuiderzee.
-To better protect the town of Enkhuizen, two new sets of lock gates were installed on the north side in January 2022.
+The monumental lock was built in 1827, separating the city from the former Zuiderzee.
+To better protect the city of Enkhuizen, two new sets of lock gates were installed on the north side in January 2022.

 The new lock gates on the north side, 2022.
 Photo: HHNK

-In the 17th century, Enkhuizen was one of the most prosperous cities in the Netherlands.
-The town was the largest herring city in the area.
-The entire tube fleet of the Noorderkwartier departed from Enkhuizen and landed the catch there.
-There was also a regional branch of the United East India Company (VOC) based in the town.
+In the17th century, Enkhuizen was one of the most prosperous cities in the Netherlands.
+It was the largest herring city in the region.
+The entire fishing fleet of the Noorderkwartier departed from Enkhuizen and brought their catch ashore there.
+In addition, a regional branch of the Dutch East India Company (VOC) was also located in the city.

-Detail of the 1649 Map of Enkhuizen by J. Blaeu.
-On the left the Drommedaris and on the right on the island the Stadsherberg.
-Photo: Westfries Archive
+Detail of the map of Enkhuizen from 1649 by J. Blaeu.
+On the left is the Drommedaris and on the right, on the island, is the Stadsherberg.
+Photo: Westfries Archief

-Enkhuizen did not have a lock until the construction of the Sassluis.
-The water from the Zuiderzee could therefore flow freely in and out of the city.
-Between 1817 and 1819 the first plans were made for the construction of a sea lock, but these were not immediately implemented.
+Until the Sassluis was built, Enkhuizen did not have a lock.
+This meant that water from the Zuiderzee could flow freely in and out of the city.
+Between 1817 and 1819, the first plans were made for the construction of a sea lock, but these were not immediately implemented.

-Drawing of the built lock in the so-called Oorgatat of the harbor at Enkhuizen by printer Over de Linden, Enkhuizen, 1828.
-Collection: Noord-Hollands Archief/ 269 - Maps of Rijkswaterstaat Noord-Holland before 1850, inventory number 284
+Drawing of the lock built in the so-called Oorgat (Ear Hole) of the port of Enkhuizen by the Over de Linden printing company, Enkhuizen, 1828.
+Collection: Noord-Hollands Archief/ 269 - maps of Rijkswaterstaat Noord-Holland before 1850, inventory number 284

-On February 4, 1825, Enkhuizen threatened to be flooded during a storm surge in the Zuiderzee.
-Because Enkhuizen citizens raised the quays and the wind subsided after noon, the town was spared this disaster.
-Because of this storm, a new lock appeared to be urgently needed for the city's water safety.
-The Sassluis was built in 1827 to the design and supervision of the Department of Public Works, but then came under the management and ownership of the Municipality of Enkhuizen.
-In 1995, the lock was transferred to the then Hoogheemraadschap van Uitwaterende Sluizen.
+On February 4, 1825, Enkhuizen was threatened with flooding during a storm surge in the Zuiderzee area.
+Thanks to the residents of Enkhuizen raising the quays and the wind dying down in the afternoon, the city was spared this disaster.
+This storm made it clear that a new lock was urgently needed to ensure the city's water safety.
+The Sassluis was built in 1827 according to a design and under the supervision of Rijkswaterstaat, but was subsequently managed and owned by the municipality of Enkhuizen.
+In 1995, the lock was transferred to the then Hoogheemraadschap van Uitwaterende Sluizen (Water Board of Drainage Locks).

 The Drommedaris with the Sassluis, ca. 1930.
 K.L.M.
 Photo, Panorama Enkhuizen.
-Collection: Noord-Hollands Archief/ 162 - postcards from the Provincial Atlas of North Holland/inventory number 13446
+Collection: North Holland Archives/162 - postcards from the Provincial Atlas of North Holland/inventory number 13446

-Anchovy fleets in the Sassluis, 1910.
-The turrets on the two outer heads marked the entrance to the lock.
-At some point they disappeared.
+Anchovy boats in the Sassluis, 1910.
+The turrets on both outer heads marked the entrance to the lock.
+At some point, they disappeared.
 Collection: Zuiderzee Museum, object number F015108

-The Sassluis is a lock and protects the low-lying inner harbor (the Oude Haven) and the surrounding area of Enkhuizen from high water on the IJsselmeer.
-The original design of the lock consisted of a lock chamber with two sets of doors on each side.
-With the help of the lock, ships could bridge the difference in water level between the inner and outer water.
-Before the start of restoration in 2021-2022, only the high flood doors on the outside were still in place.
-The remaining three sets of doors had been removed.
+The Sassluis is a protective lock that safeguards the low-lying inner harbor (the Oude Haven) and the surrounding area of Enkhuizen against high water levels on the IJsselmeer.
+The original design of the lock consisted of a lock chamber with two sets of doors on either side.
+The lock enabled ships to bridge the difference in water level between the inland and outer waters.
+Before the restoration began in 2021-2022, only the high flood doors on the outside were still in place.
+The other three sets of doors had been removed.

-Two memorial stones outside front lock.
-With the following texts: 'THE FIRST STONE IS Laid, DEN MAY 28, 1827, BY, M.C.
-VAN DER WILLIGE, BURGERMEESTER DER STAD' (west side) and 'CONSTRUCTED AFTER THE DESIGN, AND UNDER THE SURVEY, OF THE, DIRECTION OF THE WATER STATE, IN NORTHERN HOLLAND' (east side).
+Two memorial stones outside the lock.
+With the following texts: 'THE FIRST STONE WAS LAID ON MAY 28, 1827, BY M.C.
+VAN DER WILLIGE, MAYOR OF THE CITY' (west side) and 'BUILT TO THE DESIGN EN supervision OF THE WATER BOARD IN NORTH HOLLAND' (east side).
 Photo: Colette Cramer

 New doors for the lock

-In 2017, the Sass Lock no longer met current safety requirements.
-During a superstorm with high water (half a meter above sea level), there was no certainty that the lock could sufficiently hold back the water.
+In 2017, the Sassluis lock no longer met current safety requirements.
+In the event of a superstorm with high water levels (half a metre sea level), there was no certainty that the lock would be able to hold back the water sufficiently.
 It therefore had to be improved.
-In 2020, the lock was put dry so it could be inspected for its structural condition and its exact dimensions determined.
-As a result, it was decided to fit the lock with two new sets of wooden lock doors (10,000 kg each).
-These doors are placed at the inner head (north side) and close automatically at high water.
-This is done via capstans on the lock wall.
-The old flood doors in the outer head have been hoisted out of the lock and have been serviced.
+In 2020, the lock was drained so that its structural condition could be inspected and its exact dimensions determined.
+As a result, it was decided to equip the lock with two new sets of wooden lock gates (each weighing 10,000 kg).
+These doors were installed on the inner head (north side) and close automatically at high tide.
+This is done via the capstans on the lock wall.
+The old flood doors in the outer head were hoisted out of the lock and serviced.

 Two sets of new lock gates on the north side of the Sassluis.
 Photo: HHNK

-The solid hardwood lock doors were (partly) made to measure by hand in Kampen.
-The doors were then transported by water to Enkhuizen.
+The solid hardwood lock gates were (partly) custom-made by hand in Kampen.
+The gates were then transported by water to Enkhuizen.

-The two faulty slides in the lock's bypass sewer also had to be repaired.
-The bypass sewer used to allow the lock chamber to be filled to the desired water level to bridge the difference.
-However, the gates in the bypass sewers no longer closed properly and outside water continued to flow into the lock.
-In addition, the grouting, masonry and natural stone were refurbished in many areas.
-The work was completed on April 1, 2022, just in time for the boating season.
+The two defective sluice gates in the lock's bypass sewer also had to be repaired.
+In the past, the bypass sewer was used to fill the lock to the desired water level in order to bridge the difference.
+However, the sluice gates in the bypass sewers no longer closed properly, allowing outside water to flow into the lock.
+In addition, the jointing, brickwork, and natural stone were repaired in many places.
+The work was completed on April 1, 2022, just in time for the sailing season.

-Right next to the lock on the west side is the Drommedaris.
-This was the original entrance gate to the city.
-The building was erected as a defensive structure at the entrance to the Old Port.
-Next to the lock has been the storage for bulkhead beams since 1996.
-By lowering stacked bulkhead beams into a slot in the gully, the lock can be closed.
-Also located there is the State Thimometer House.
-This house was placed in 1880 by the Department of Public Works.
-In it, water levels in the Zuiderzee could be measured with a self-registering gauge.
+Right next to the lock, on the west side, stands the Drommedaris.
+This was the original gateway to the city.
+The building was constructed as a defensive structure at the entrance to the Old Harbor.
+Since 1996, the storage facility for the flood barriers has been located next to the lock.
+The lock can be closed by lowering stacked flood barriers into a trench in the lock chamber.
+The Rijksgetijmeterhuisje (tide gauge house) is also located there.
+This house was built in 1880 by the Department of Waterways and Public Works.
+It was used to measure the water levels in the Zuiderzee with a self-recording gauge.

-Flood doors in the outer abutment with the 1860 State Thimometer House behind them.
+Flood gates in the outer head with the national tide gauge house from 1860 behind them.
 Photo: Colette Cramer

-The shot beam storage area.
+The shot put storage area.
 Photo: Colette Cramer

 Sassluis